spencer-rafada/dx-scraper-challenge/README.md

 ## Features

-- Fetches all public repositories from the Vercel organization
+- Fetches all public repositories from the Vercel organization (or any other organization you specify)
 - Retrieves pull requests for each repository
 - Collects reviews for each pull request
 - Tracks GitHub users who opened PRs or submitted reviews